theheking/intro-to-python/practical_overview/1_Python_The_Basics_Filled.md

     Garvan

-A hash tag (#) denotes a comment anything after that comment is ignored by the the python intepreter
+A hashtag (#) denotes a comment.
+The python interpreter ignores anything after that comment.

 ```python